AmyIvan/RepE/README.md

 # RepE

-## For the 2024 students of the School of Computer Science and Technology of Soochow University to learn debugging
+## For students who are in the 2024 writing class of the School of Computer Science and Technology of Soochow University, Professor Li Zhenghua, to learn and debug

 The main debugging file is: examples/honesty/honesty.ipynb.